Detective fiction: English genre establishment

 William Russell (1806–1876) was among the first English authors to write fictitious 'police memoirs', contributing an irregular series of stories (under the pseudonym 'Waters') to Chambers's Edinburgh Journal between 1849 and 1852.
 Unauthorised collections of his stories were published in New York City in 1852 and 1853, entitled The Recollections of a Policeman.
 Twelve stories were then collated into a volume entitled Recollections of a Detective Police-Officer, published in London in 1856.

-Literary critic Catherine Ross Nickerson credits Louisa May Alcott with creating the second-oldest work of modern detective fiction, after only Poe's Dupin stories themselves, with the 1865 thriller "V.V., or Plots and Counterplots."
+Literary critic Catherine Ross Nickerson credits Louisa May Alcott with creating the second-oldest work of modern detective fiction, after Poe's Dupin stories, with the 1865 thriller "V.V., or Plots and Counterplots."
 A short story published anonymously by Alcott, the story concerns a Scottish aristocrat who tries to prove that a mysterious woman has killed his fiancée and cousin.
-The detective on the case, Antoine Dupres, is a parody of Auguste Dupin who is less concerned with solving the crime as he is in setting up a way to reveal the solution with a dramatic flourish.
-Ross Nickerson notes that many of the American writers who experimented with Poe's established rules of the genre were women, inventing a subgenre of domestic detective fiction that flourished in its own right for several generations.
+The detective on the case, Antoine Dupres, is a parody of Auguste Dupin who is less concerned with solving the crime than he is in setting up a way to reveal the solution with a dramatic flourish.
+Ross Nickerson notes that many of the American writers who experimented with Poe's established rules of the genre were women, inventing a subgenre of domestic detective fiction that flourished for several generations.
 These included Metta Fuller Victor's two detective novels The Dead Letter (1867) and The Figure Eight (1869).
 The Dead Letter is noteworthy as the first full-length work of American crime fiction.

 Émile Gaboriau was a pioneer of the detective fiction genre in France.
 In Monsieur Lecoq (1868), the title character is adept at disguise, a key characteristic of detectives.
 Gaboriau's writing is also considered to contain the first example of a detective minutely examining a crime scene for clues.

 Another early example of a whodunit is a subplot in the novel Bleak House (1853) by Charles Dickens.
 The conniving lawyer Tulkinghorn is killed in his office late one night, and the crime is investigated by Inspector Bucket of the Metropolitan police force.
 Numerous characters appeared on the staircase leading to Tulkinghorn's office that night, some of them in disguise, and Inspector Bucket must penetrate these mysteries to identify the murderer.
 Dickens also left a novel unfinished at his death, The Mystery of Edwin Drood.

 Dickens's protégé, Wilkie Collins (1824–1889)—sometimes called the "grandfather of English detective fiction"—is credited with the first great mystery novel, The Woman in White.
 T. S. Eliot called Collins's novel The Moonstone (1868) "the first, the longest, and the best of modern English detective novels... in a genre invented by Collins and not by Poe", and Dorothy L. Sayers called it "probably the very finest detective story ever written".
 The Moonstone contains a number of ideas that have established in the genre several classic features of the 20th century detective story: